actions/actions-runner-controller/README.md

       env: []
 ```

+#### Runner with rootless DinD

+When using the DinD runner, it assumes that the main runner is rootful, which can be problematic in a regulated or more security-conscious environment, such as co-tenanting across enterprise projects.
+The `actions-runner-dind-rootless` image runs rootless Docker inside the container as `runner` user.
+Note that this user does not have sudo access, so anything requiring admin privileges must be built into the runner's base image (like running `apt` to install additional software).

 #### Runner with K8s Jobs

 When using the default runner, jobs that use a container will run in docker.
 This necessitates privileged mode, either on the runner pod or the sidecar container